dnoc/DrivingHistory/README.md

 ## Thoughts and Decisions

-This will be a list of thought proccess and decisions made in finishing the solution.
+This will be a list of thought process and decisions made in finishing the solution.

+- `Round miles and miles per hour to the nearest integer.` For best sorting seems like I should take in float and output the rounded int.

 ## Possible Improvements

 I'm going to get this into a nice working state and then identify Nice To Haves.

+- Using a logging framework instead of System output
+- Extract Trip creation from processTripLine, it adds 4 lines that bloat the function a bit.
+- Factory for input types, especially if there's more than 2 types.